 In the state of Utah, adult trespassers can only sue if the landowner has acted maliciously with intent to harm.
 An example of this might be putting bear traps on the lawn.

 Premises Liability can exist in many different cases including dog bites, elevator and escalator accidents, assaults stemming from inadequate building security, water leaks or flooding, and toxic fumes or chemicals just to name a few.
-Speak with one of our lawyers today to see how premises liability affects your case.
+Speak with one of our Salt Lake City personal injury lawyers today to see how premises liability affects your case.